 Top 10 application checklist for Bachelor's and Master's applicants

-This is a general checklist for students applying for Bachelor's and Master's studies with us.
-We will update the exact dates for the autumn 2022 studies once this application round opens in October 2021.
+This is a general checklist for students applying for Bachelor's and Master's studies with us, starting in autumn 2024.

 - Apply before the 15 January online application deadline.
 Late applications are not usually considered.